arptra/avitointernship/README.md

 1) TEST_RAISE_429
 2) TEST_CHECK_429
 ```
 What they mean and how I test can be read more on my [wiki](https://github.com/arptra/avitointernship/wiki)
+If you open your browser(I recommended full screen for right rendering page) and go to http://localhost:8181,
+you will receive a message about the restriction (this is due to testing), you will need to wait a minute,
+then the main page will be available (Info pag)